gravitational/teleport/lib/teleterm/README.md

 ## gRPC server

-The proto files live in `lib/teleterm/api/proto`. `make grpc` generates protobufs in `lib/teleterm/api/protogen`.
+The proto files live in `lib/teleterm/api/proto`. `make grpc` generates protobufs in `lib/teleterm/api/gen` and `gen-proto-js`.
 The protobuf files [need to be copied to the webapps repo](../../web/packages/teleterm#generating-tshd-grpc-protobuf-files).

 ## Refactoring efforts